More data = more noise, right? More items to comb through, more “analysis paralysis,” and more time wasted.

 It’s a comment that we hear all the time.
 “But actually that ‘noise’ is a very powerful tool in order to target the right accounts by knowing the technology stack of your target accounts.

-A leading research company in the B2B space increased their win rate by more than 300% when they had information on key parts of their prospect’s technology stack.
+A leading research company in the B2B space increased their win rate by more than 300% by outsourcing their campaign to email marketing vendors, when they had information on key parts of their prospect’s technology stack.
 And it’s especially helpful when your target accounts use a solution from one of your competitors.

 If any of your solutions integrate with your prospect’s tech stack, it’s not a matter of whether they can use a product or service like yours; of-course they can, and they do.

 You’ve probably invested a lot of money and a significant amount of time in researching, developing and testing your offerings, especially if you’re a growing B2B technology company.
 You’re very well versed in what your product or service can do and can easily articulate exactly how it fixes common pain points eloquently.
 Additionally, you are also well versed about which competitors your product or service competes well against and have content and messaging that accurately highlights your differentiation.
 But, how do you actually get in front of all the accounts that are currently using one of your competitor’s solutions so that you can win them over with your solution?

 The answer to this question becomes very easy when you have the tech insights for current and new accounts.
 Technographics offers you the insights that you need to know exactly what technologies are installed at your target accounts so you can easily identify prospects using competitive products or services and then actively coordinate competitor displacement campaigns throughout the year using email marketing services or any other channel.